myokyunghan/uneven_automation/README.md

 ### Computational Environment

-Large language model inference used to annotate the difficulty of Stack Overflow questions was conducted on a multi-GPU workstation with the following specifications:
+* Large language model inference used to annotate the difficulty of Stack Overflow questions was conducted on a multi-GPU workstation with the following specifications:

 - GPU: NVIDIA RTX A5000 (24 GB VRAM) × 4
 - CUDA version: 12.9
 - NVIDIA driver version: 575.57.08

-Equivalent GPU configurations with comparable memory capacity are sufficient to reproduce the analyses.
+* Equivalent GPU configurations with comparable memory capacity are sufficient to reproduce the analyses.

 ---

+## Large Language Model Configuration

+* Large language models are used to measure task difficulty and related constructs.

+- Model: LLaMA 3.1 70B Instruct
+- Inference framework: ollama
+- Decoding parameters:
+  - Temperature: 0.01
+  - Maximum number of generated tokens (`num_predict`): 100
+  - Context length (`num_ctx`): 4096
+  - Stop tokens: `<s>`, `</s>`

+No additional decoding or sampling parameters were used.

+---

-## 2. Installation guide
+## Installation guide

 ### Instructions
 1. Clone the repository: